Home Contact Waywood Enterprises Blog

 "I started getting requests to help people

-expand their percussion and drumming skills.
+expand their percussion & drumming skills.
 This led to workshops with

 musicians which branched out to include a few 'favours' in schools

 for teacher friends.
-Children and adults both seemed to really enjoy the
+Children & adults really enjoyed the

-At this time I was starting to write a few presentation pieces for dancers and
+At this time I was starting to write a few presentation pieces for dancers &

 drama, which ended up as a CD.
 I guess I just fused together my passion

-for talking and teaching, with my passion for people and my 'style'
+for talking & teaching, with my passion for people & my 'style'

 developed.
-And thus evolved my fun and recreational creative percussion
+So evolved my fun & recreational creative percussion

 workshops.
 I later combined my scientific background, with my love for

-sharing, teaching and training to expand into running
+sharing, teaching & training to expand into running

-which enhance and complement the curriculum at Key Stage 1 and Key Stage 2
+enhance & complement the curriculum at Key Stage 1 & Key Stage 2

 levels."